 Adaptation vs. adoption.

 Then the system.
 In the singular, not plural because it’s about enterprises as a system.
 With verticalization there won’t be possible to have a social bubble in a business that refuses to change.
 If businesses want coherent social practices – most of all applied to real work – there will be a shift from adoption approaches (employee change and the system doesn’t) to adaptation ones (enterprises adapt their internal context and help making change of change).
-So it will be more about competences to acquire, decision models, values, processes, structures, autonomy, job description, etc. Employees never change in a system that does not.
+So it will be more about competences to acquire, decision models, values, processes, structures, autonomy, job description, etc. .

 Mobility refounds the social contract, analytics bring coherence